PurdueRCAC/hands-on-with-anvil/challenges/Basic_Workflow/README.md

 > NOTE: The `$` in the command above represents the "command prompt" for the bash shell and is not part of the command that needs to be executed.

-For this example program, we will use the AMD compiler.
-To use the AMD compiler, load the AMD programming environment by issuing the following command:
+For this example program, we will use the GCC compiler.
+To use the GCC compiler, load the GCC programming environment by issuing the following command:

 ```
-$ module load PrgEnv-amd
+$ module load gcc
 ```

 ## Step 2: Compile the Code